The Wrong Way to Grow Your Career

 01

 Run Smart Career Tests Replace the standard, target-based goals with quarterly "tests" designed to check specific ideas you have about your next job or industry move.
-This method stops the cycle of pointless busywork by making sure every hour you spend gathers useful information about what truly matters to the people in charge.
+This method stops the cycle of pointless busywork by making sure every hour you spend gathers useful information about what actually matters to the people in charge.

 -